codersrank-org/repo_info_extractor/README.md

 dir
 ```

+# Extracting multiple repos
+In case you have multiple repos and you don't want to extract them one-by-one check out this solution: https://github.com/codersrank-org/multi_repo_extractor

 # Dockerfile
 The provided Dockerfile builds an image that contains the Python script as well as its dependencies.
 To keep the final image size low, it leverages the
 multi-stage build functionality.
 The first stage installs the dependencies as well as all the required build tools.
 The second stage, runtime,